-Heidi, my friend, and I have been planning for this weekend of adventures for a little while now, and I am so happy that we completed both adventures we had planned.
+Heidi, my coworker from my days at JCPenney, and I have been planning for this weekend of adventures for a little while now, and I am so happy that we completed both adventures we had planned.

 Heidi picked me up around noon on Friday.
 Destination: Garden of the Gods near Colorado Springs, Colorado.
 She had my favorite frappuccino ready for me from Starbucks (caramel, for you curious readers) sitting in the cupholder of her car, perfect for my drowsy, sleepy brain on my day off.